 PREFACE: Do not run your jobs or heavy applications such as MATLAB or Mathematica on the login server.
 Please use an interactive session or job for all applications and scripts beyond basic terminals, editors, etc. The login servers are a shared, low-power resource.

-If you're using a Mac, the built-in Terminal application (in Applications->Utilities) is very good, though there are replacements available (e.g. iTerm2).
+If you're using a Mac, the built-in Terminal application (in Applications -> Utilities) is very good, though there are replacements available (e.g. iTerm2).
 After starting a Terminal session, use the

-ssh command to login to Odyssey.
+ssh command to login to the cluster.

 To avoid login issues, always supply your username in the ssh connection as above, since omitting this will cause your local login name at your terminal to be passed to the login nodes.

 If you're using a Windows PC, PuTTy is a commonly used terminal tool.
-After a very simple download and install process, just run putty and enter
+After a very simple download and install process, just run PuTTY and enter

 login.rc.fas.harvard.edu in the Host Name box.